fazo96/storyengine/README.md

 game to work.

-By default the game will use the `mistral-small:22b` model but you can use other models.
+By default the game will use the `mistral-small:22b` model but you can use other models, however if the game's prompts are not optimized for the model you choose, it will not work well or at all.

+Downloading this model requires almost 20 GB of free space.

-Note that running that model requires **lots of memory** (16GB RAM) and a very powerful CPU for it to be fast enough to be playable.
+Running the default model requires **lots of memory** (16GB free RAM) and hardware acceleration (CUDA/ROCM) with 16 GB VRAM for it to be fast enough to be smooth.

 If you don't have hardware acceleration for ollama I recommend using the `llama3.3:3b` model instead.
+The quality is significantly lower but it's a lot easier to run and the game should be functional.

+Downloading this model requires only a couple GBs of free space.

 ```bash
 # Install the model